david-coyle-sjc/impeller/README.md

 In a value store, uniquing would make no sense, because every value gets copied numerous times.
 Creating a copy is as simple as assigning to a variable, or passing it to a function.

-At first, this may seem shocking to a seasoned Core Data developer, but it just requires a minor shift in expectations.
+At first, this may seem problematic to a seasoned Core Data developer, but it just requires a minor shift in expectations.
 When working with Impeller, you have to recognize that the copy of the value you are working with is not unique, that there may be other values representing the same stored entity, and that they may all be in different states.
 A value is temporal, and only influences other values when it is committed to a repository.

 #### Relationship Cycles

-When you develop a data model from `struct`s, you for _value trees_.
+When you develop a data model from `struct`s, you form _value trees_.
 A `struct` can contain other `struct`s, and the entirety forms a tree in memory.

 Frameworks like Core Data are based around related entities, which can create arbitrary graphs.
 This is flexible, but has some downsides.
 For example, Core Data models form retain cycles which lead to memory leaks unless active steps are taken to break them (_e.g._ resetting the context).

 As mentioned early, `struct`s are stack types, and do not have any issues with retain cycles.
 They are cleaned up automatically when exiting a scope.
 The price paid for this is that Impeller cannot be used to directly model arbitrary graphs of data.

 With Impeller, you build your model out of one or more value trees, but if you need relationships between trees, you can mimic them using so-called _weak relationships_.
 A weak relationship simply involves storing the `uniqueIdentifier` of another object in a property.
-When you need to use the related object, you simply attempt to fetch it from the store.
+When you need to use the related object, you just fetch it from the store.

 While it is not possible to create cyclic graphs of related values, you can use weak relationships to achieve very similar behavior.
 In this respect, using Impeller need not be so different to other frameworks, and the relationship cycles — where they exist — should be much more evident.

 #### Copying Sub-Values

-Copying a sub-value does not copy the stored data need to be aware how you created a value, and what it corresponds to in the store Changing a copy of a subvalue also changes the stored value that the tree corresponds to
+Storable `struct`s can contain other storable values, forming a tree, but there is nothing to stop you from copying a sub-value into a different variable.
+For example

+    struct Child: Storable {
+        ...
+    }

+    struct Person: Storable {
+        ...
+        var child: Child
+    }

+    var dave = Person()
+    var child = dave.child
+    child.name = "Tom"
+    repository.commit(&child)

+In this code, the `Child` of the value `dave` gets copied into a separate variable, altered, and then committed.
+It is important to realize that — as far as the repository is concerned — this is the same as changing the `child` property of `dave` directly and committing that.
+The two copies of the `Child` have the same `uniqueIdentifier`, and represent the same data in the repository.

+If the intention was to make a new, independent child, it would be necessary to reset the metadata, like this

+    var dave = Person()
+    var child = dave.child
+    child.metadata = Metadata()
+    child.name = "Tom"
+    repository.commit(&child)

+This code would create a whole new `Child` value in the repository, which would be unrelated to the original `Person`.

 #### Recursive Trees

 In theory you can create recursive trees with `struct`s and `protocol`s.
 For example, it would be possible to create an `AnyStorable` `struct` that forwards all function calls to a wrapped value of a concrete `Storable` type.

-At this point, is unclear if Impeller can be made to work with such types.
+At this point, it is unclear if Impeller can be made to work with such types.
 It is an area of investigation.

 ## Progress

 ### State of the Union

+The project is still in a very early stage, and not much more than a concept prototype.
+The following features are in place:

 - In-memory repository
 - CloudKit repository